 Parents/guardians of students are expected to participate in the program with their children.
 Students and their parents/guardians are expected to remain active throughout middle school in order to qualify for participation in the high school and bridge programs.

-The Program serves as a precursor to the Pre-Collegiate Development Program for high school students.
-Students who successfully complete the Program with a minimum of a 2.75 cumulative grade point average (GPA) or better will automatically be admitted to the high school program at the beginning of their freshman year.
+This program serves as a precursor to the Precollegiate Development High School Program for high school students.
+Students who successfully complete the middle school program with a minimum of a 2.75 cumulative grade point average (GPA) or better will automatically be admitted to the high school program at the beginning of their freshman year.

 - Saturday Academies that offer basic study skills, such as effective note taking, test preparation, effective listening and more

 Questions?
 Contact Victor Hernandez.